Immigrant Visa Fees

 Forms of payment allowed for all fees beyond application fee

-Either Australian or U.S. Currency.
-The Consulates General in Sydney and Melbourne accept U.S. currency in the exact amount and in notes only.
-Change is not available for U.S. currency.
-The Consulate General in Perth does not accept cash payment in U.S. currency.
+Australian Currency.
+The Consulates General do not accept cash payment in U.S. currency.
 Cash payments sent via mail will not be accepted under any circumstances.

 Postal Money Orders & Bank Checks